eth-library/topFive/README.md

 ## Usage
 In emergency just call the binary `topFive`, it will run with the following defaults:
 - parse the logfile /var/log/httpd/ssl_access_atmire_log
+- with the date layout "02/Jan/2006:15:04:05 -0700" for the datestamps within the logfile to analyze,
 - from the actual time minus five minutes till now
 - compute the top five IP adresses with the most requests during that time range
 - write to the folder ./output